Back to Homepage

 Design Tokens are the foundation of any scalable design system.
 Design Tokens can describe color, spacing, and effects such as radius and elevation.
 They are used when elements are configured for development.
 Tokens add layers of abstraction that makes it possible to set theming and make it easier to apply changes across a system.
+Additionally, CSS variables introduces a dynamic runtime layer making it easier for users to apply theming changes in the app instead of during compilation.

 Design tokens are only as useful as their naming conventions.
 Can a design or engineer intuit the role the token plays in the system?
 I've found it valuable to add information such as related system, and concept (color, radius, type, etc,) palette, and tonals for a global tokens.